 Ascending clock auction algorithm auctions

 Ascending clock auction algorithm shall be applicable to the auctions for Firm Yearly Capacity, Firm Short-Term Capacity and Commercial Reverse Capacity (other than Firm Daily Capacity, Firm Within-Day Capacity, Commercial Reverse Daily Capacity and Interruptible Daily Capacity), enabling Users to place volume bids against escalating prices announced in consecutive bidding rounds, starting at the Reserve Price.
-Ascending clock auction shall be conducted in line with the Articles 7.6.5-7.6.12 of this Network Code which corresponds to the procedure and ascending clock auction algorithm set out in the CAM Network Code.
+Ascending clock auction shall be conducted in line with the Articles 7.6.5-7.6.12 of this Network Code and the Article 17 of the regulation governing network codes related to calculation and allocation of capacities for natural gas transmission.

 When an auction with ascending clock auction algorithm is published, publication of such auction by the Transporter shall have the effect of “invitation to submit an offer” (in Serbian: poziv da se učini ponuda) pursuant to the Article 35 of the Law on Contracts and Torts made by the Transporter to all eligible Users for contracting capacity up to Available Capacity against the Reserve Price.
 Transporter undertakes by such invitation to accept all submitted offers provided that auction is closed in the first bidding round pursuant to this Network Code.